 cimg/postgres:14.0 image doesn’t install any client-specific database adapters.
 For example, for Python, you might install

 psycopg2 so that you can interface with the PostgreSQL database.
 See Pre-Built CircleCI Services Images for the list of images and for a video of this build configuration.

 In this example, the config installs the PostgreSQL client tools,

 Two commands follow the

 postgresql-client-9.6 installation that interact with the database service.
 These are SQL commands that create a table called test and insert a value into that table.
 After committing changes and pushing them, the build is automatically triggered on CircleCI and spins up the primary container.

 Note: CircleCI injects a number of convenience environment variables into the primary container that you can use in conditionals throughout the rest of your build.
-For example, CIRCLE_NODE_INDEX and CIRCLE_NODE_TOTAL are related to parallel builds see the Build Specific Environment Variables document for details.
+For example, CIRCLE_NODE_INDEX and CIRCLE_NODE_TOTAL are related to concurrent build environments.
+See the Build Specific Environment Variables document for details.